 The next step in marketing

 Marketing has historically been about communicating messages and ensuring it goes to the right person – framing a product and its brand; then deciding what to tell that target market.
-But the next phase that takes personalisation into account is marketing as a service – not only targeting your audience but taking the right next step for them.
+But the next phase that takes personalisation into account is marketing as a service – not only targeting your audience but taking a right next step for them.

 The marketing ecosystem